 Yasen spoke about the benefits of international missions for the Bulgarian military.
-He was present on the first deployment of Bulgarian soldiers who participated in an international NATO mission.
-He notes that many soldiers volunteered to go to Iraq in order to gain experience and to learn from the international environment.
+He notes that many soldiers volunteered to go in order to gain experience and to learn from the international environment.
 In one sense, they did not know what to expect and he states that the Bulgarian commanders had to demonstrate great flexibility to adapt to this new context.
 He regards it as a time that paved the way for other officers on future deployments, in that they took this experience back to share with the Bulgarian military at home.
-[BDI-Yasen-01.03.2017-SC].
+[Yasen-Male-Military].

 Similarly, Zlatko was impressed working alongside the American Army.
-He considered them to be better in terms of preparation and disseminating plans, he has not has the same experience in the

-Bulgarian Army, "you know what will happen ten minutes before the mission".
-He said that he considered himself to be a very patient person before the mission and while on deployment, but that this patience has worn off because he witnessed that things could be done differently [BDI-Zlatko-02.03.2017-SC].
+He considered them to be better in terms of preparation and disseminating plans, he has not has the same experience in the Bulgarian Army, "you know what will happen ten minutes before the mission".
+He said that he considered himself to be a very patient person before the mission and while on deployment, but that this patience has worn off because he witnessed that things could be done differently [Zlatko-Male-Military].
 Cooperation with others organizations present opportunity for learning for one's own organisation.